Transgender rights in Canada: Blood donation

-On August 15, 2016, Canadian Blood Services' new eligibility criteria for transgender people came into effect.
-This criteria states that transgender donors who have not had lower gender affirming surgery will be asked questions based on their sex assigned at birth.
-They will be eligible to donate or be deferred based on these criteria.
-For example, trans women will be asked if they have had sex with a man in the last 12 months.
-If the response is yes, they will be deferred for one year after their last sexual contact with a man.
-Donors who have had lower gender affirming surgery will be deferred from donating blood for one year after their surgery.
+On August 15, 2016, Canadian Blood Services established new eligibility criteria for transgender people.
+These criteria stated that transgender donors who had not had lower gender affirming surgery would be asked questions based on their sex assigned at birth.
+They would be eligible to donate or be deferred based on these criteria.
+For example, trans women would be asked if they have had sex with a man in the last 12 months.
+If the response is yes, they would be deferred for one year after their last sexual contact with a man.
+Donors who have had lower gender affirming surgery would be deferred from donating blood for one year after their surgery.
 After that year, these donors will be screened in their affirmed gender.
-This means that trans women who have not had gender affirming surgery and have sex with men will be deferred for three months following last sexual contact before being eligible, similarly to men who have sex with men.

-This distinction between operative and non-operative trans women has been deemed as transphobic by some trans rights activists in different provinces.
+This means that trans women who have not had gender affirming surgery and have sex with men would be deferred for three months following last sexual contact before being eligible, similarly to men who have sex with men.
+This distinction between operative and non-operative trans women was deemed transphobic by some trans rights activists in different provinces.

+On September 11, 2022, new sexual behaviour-based screening was implemented for all donors, regardless of gender or sexual orientation.
+The new screening procedure requires a deferral for anyone who has had new or multiple sexual partners in the last three months, and has had anal sex in that period.

+Healthcare access

+According to the Canadian Pediatric Society, "Current evidence shows puberty blockers to be safe when used appropriately, and they remain an option to be considered within a wider view of the patient's mental and psychosocial health."

+A study of transgender Ontario residents aged 16 and over, published in 2016, found that half of them were reluctant to discuss transgender issues with their family doctor.
+A 2013–2014 nationwide study of young transgender and genderqueer Canadians found that a third of younger (ages 14–18) and half of the older (ages 19–25) respondents missed needed physical health care.
+Only 15 percent of respondents with a family doctor felt very comfortable discussing transgender issues with them.

+All Canadian provinces fund some sex reassignment surgeries.
+Waiting times for surgeries can be lengthy, as few surgeons in the country provide them; a clinic in Montreal is the only one providing a full range of procedures.
+Insurance coverage is not generally provided for the transition-related procedures of facial feminization surgery, tracheal shave, or laser hair removal.
+And in January 2024, The Alberta government of Danielle Smith announced plans to ban gender affirming surgeries for minors under the age of 18 and hormones and puberty blockers for minors under the age of 16.
+In June 2025, a judge temporarily blocked Alberta's ban, saying that withholding gender affirming care from minors will cause "irreparable harm".
+Smith has vowed to appeal the ruling, but described invoking the Notwithstanding Clause as a "last resort".